playbanq/WebWalletAPI/README.md

 + **No withdrawals, only payments**
 A WebWallet recharge is interpreted as a purchase intention, therefore it cannot be reversed.
 The balance loaded on a WebWallet cannot be redeemed for cash, so it must be spent on a purchase at some point.

+## WebWallet Transactions
+WebWallet transactions are bilateral, token-based and expire if not completed within a given time interval.

++ **Bilateral**
+  - WebWallet transactions are carried out in two major stages: creation and completion.
+  - Each of the two parties involved must exclusively carry out one of the two stages.
+  - A transaction initiated by one party can only be completed by the other party.

++ **Token-based**

++ **Expirable**

 ## API Overview